BlueDrink9/keeb_snakeskin/README.md

   need to delete one before simplifying.

 #### Other PCB file formats
+##### DXF

+These are easily converted to SVG in Inkscape or other tools, so Snakeskin doesn't support them directly.
+The inkscape command line will not export them correctly; the GUI must be used.
+Open the DXF, then save as an SVG.
+Do not export as SVG, this may change the shape.

 ##### Gerber

 Only use this format if you can't get an outline some other way.
 The steps below should be unnecessary if you can get an SVG or KiCad PCB.